StateOfTheArt-quant/trading_gym/README.md

 * Easier use for sequencial and non-sequencial data architecture
 * low-level data architecture to faciliate customised preprocessing

-trading_gum is attempt to remove the boundary between supervised learing and reinforcement learning, and want researcher who don't do finacial research for a living to be able to use our APIs.
+trading_gym is attempt to remove the boundary between supervised learing and reinforcement learning, and want researcher who don't do finacial research for a living to be able to use our APIs.

 # Example
 ~~~